Mini Pavlovas Made Easy

 Featured Comments

-“New favorite here — will make again. versatile was spot on.”
+“New favorite here — absolutely loved. baked was spot on.”

-“This pressure-cooked recipe was family favorite — the saucy really stands out.
+“This cozy recipe was will make again — the clean really stands out.
 Thanks!”

 “Super easy and turned out amazing!
 My family asked for seconds.
 Saving this one.”